Uruguay Soybeans: Russia Emerges as a Top Importer

 Uruguay’s Soybean area varied over the years based on crop pricing and export potential.
 This season, more Soybeans were planted than in the past two years.
 Planted area is projected to be around 1.01 million hectares.
 The volatility of Soybean planted area in Uruguay is expected to continue based on the fickle nature of Soybean prices and export potential for this country.

 62% of the total Soybean areas were located in the departments of Colonia, Soriano, Río Black, and Paysandu.
-It should be noted that these four departments represent 60% of the planted area of the cultivation in the last six years.
+It should be noted that these four departments represent 60% of the planted area of

 44% of the cultivated area in the last year was planted with seed purchased by producers in commercial categories such as certified (“labeled seed”).
 In comparison, more than 42% were planted with seed for use within the Technological Value System (SVT) carried out by URUPOV.